chilcano/service-mesh-workshop/labs/03-ingress-sidecar/README.md

 ing/hello-ing-e2e   v3.helloworld.com             80        9m
 ```

-The Ingress `ing/hello-ing-e2e` and the NodePort Service `svc/hello-svc-np-e2e` will route all traffic to HelloWorld v3 if that traffic is for `v3.helloworld.com`.
+The `hello-v3.yaml` includes the Ingress `ing/hello-ing-e2e` and the NodePort Service `svc/hello-svc-np-e2e`, both will route all traffic to HelloWorld v3 if that traffic is for `v3.helloworld.com`.

 ### 1.1) Calling HelloWorld v3 through Istio Ingress Controller, previous Ingress Resource and NodePort Service.